garvit3835/product-docs-feature/admin/sso.md

 # Single Sign-on (SSO)

+Use-case:
+- Using SSO to control your team's login to the DevZero Platform

+Many organizations use SSO to easily manage onboarding and offboarding of employees and contractors.
 Logging into your DevZero team can be placed behind your current SSO provider.
-Currently, the web dashboard isn't built out.
-But if you send an email to [support@devzero.io](mailto:support@devzero.io) with the following information, we can enable SSO for your team!
+Currently, corporate SSO support is in private beta.
+If you would like to enable SSO support for your account, send an email to [support@devzero.io](mailto:support@devzero.io) with the following information, we can enable SSO for your team!

 1. Sign-on URL (might be the same as [2])
 2. Issuer (might be the same as [1])